SamK/pynagios/README.md

 # 5. print the result
 print nagios.output()

-# 6. exit with the appropriate
+# 6. exit with the appropriate exit code
 nagios.exit()
 ```